XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 #### XRP Amounts

-Amounts of XRP are represented on the RCL as an unsigned integer count of *drops*, where one XRP = 1,000,000 drops.
+Amounts of XRP are represented on the RCL as an unsigned integer count of _drops_, where one XRP is 1,000,000 drops.
 Ripple recommends that software store XRP balances as integer amounts of drops, and perform integer arithmetic on these values.
 However, user interfaces should present balances in units of XRP.

 One drop (.000001 XRP) cannot be further subdivided.
-Bear this in mind when calculating and displaying FX rates between XRP and other assets.
+Keep this in mind when calculating and displaying FX rates between XRP and other assets.

-For more informtion, see [Specifying Currency Amounts](https://ripple.com/build/rippled-apis/#specifying-currency-amounts).
+For more information, see [Specifying Currency Amounts](reference-rippled.html#specifying-currency-amounts).

 #### On-Ledger and Off-Ledger

 With exchanges like _Alpha Exchange_, XRP can be "on-ledger" or "off-ledger":

-* **On-Ledger XRP**: XRP that can be queried through the public RCL by specifying the public [address](https://ripple.com/build/accounts/#addresses) of the XRP holder.
+* **On-Ledger XRP**: XRP that can be queried through the public RCL by specifying the public [address](concept-accounts.html#addresses) of the XRP holder.
 The counterparty to these balances is the RCL.
-For more information, see [Currencies](https://ripple.com/build/rippled-apis/#currencies).
+For more information, see [Currencies](reference-rippled.html#currencies).

 * **Off-Ledger XRP**: XRP that is held by the accounting system of an exchange and can be queried through the exchange interface.
 Off-ledger XRP balances are credit-based.
 The counterparty is the exchange holding the XRP.